hafidaso/EDA-Education---Morocco/README.md

 ## 📝 **License & Usage**

 This project is for educational and research purposes.
-Data sources are properly attributed and methodologies are transparent.
+Data sources are properly attributed, and methodologies are transparent.
 The analysis provides evidence-based insights for policy development and academic research in education systems analysis.

----

-*This README provides a comprehensive overview of all components in the Morocco Education System Analysis Project.
-Each file serves a specific purpose in the overall analysis framework, from data collection to strategic reporting.*